Your Complete Guide to T. Rex Dinosaurs!

 So, what did T. rex use its arms for?
 This is where speculation comes to play.
 They could have been used for some sort of mating behavior, or they may have been reduced to help balance the large skull of T. rex.
 Perhaps they helped T. rex go from a sitting to standing posture, or maybe they could have been used to stick into struggling prey.
 The list goes on and on.

 Rothschild and Molnar (2008), suggested an answer to this.
 When looking at predators, stress fractures occur in their limbs when holding onto struggling prey.
-Previously, in 2001, Rothschild and others studied the common stress fractures in the limbs of Allosaurus, a Jurassic theropod.
+Previously, in 2001, Rothschild and others studied the numerous stress fractures in the limbs of Allosaurus, a Jurassic theropod.
 They concluded this theropod actively used its arms and legs to hold and grasp struggling prey.
 Rothschild and Molnar came to the same conclusion about T. rex's arms, that holding onto struggling prey could cause this type of injury.
 Short muscular arms with large claws could hold the prey steady while the giant, bone crushing, jaws tore through the struggling dinosaur.
 Lipkin and Carpenter (2008) also support this.
 They note that the many injuries to the dinosaurs' shoulders were probably the result of predator-prey interactions.

 Figure 2 from